rbms-bsc/DCRMR/_pages/Title/Other-title-information.md

 ## 1.23.34 Persons or bodies not explicitly named in the statement of responsibility

-<a name="1.23.34.1">1.23.34.1</a> If no person or body is explicitly named in a [Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/), transcribe the statement as other title information.
-Such statements will generally contain words like “translated,” “edited,” “compiled,” etc.
+<a name="1.23.34.1">1.23.34.1</a> If no specific person or body is named or implied in a [Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/), transcribe the statement as other title information.
+Such statements will generally contain words like “translated,” “edited,” “compiled,” etc. (see also [2.21.375.2](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/#2.21.375.2)).

 >**Example:**
 >Title proper: <CITE>The folowing of Christ</CITE>
 >Other title information: <CITE>translated out of Latin into Englishe</CITE>

+>**Example:**
+>Title proper: <CITE>The Rt.
+Honble.
+Edmund Burke</CITE>
+>Other title information: <CITE>drawn from the life</CITE>

 ## 1.23.35 Statements about illustrations or volumes